Going Beyond: Women’s History Month • Rewriting Representation in the Metaverse

 If it wasn’t for the metaverse, this anecdote may not have actually happened.
 Partnering with the NBA and Meta, we hosted a first-of-its-kind virtual reality interview with a professional athlete on a cutting-edge stage similar to the NBA court in Meta Quest.
 In celebration of Women’s History Month, Myla Unique Minor, Assistant Director and Producer at Media.Monks, sat down with Renee Montgomery, two-time WNBA Champion and co-owner and VP of the Atlanta Dream.
 During halftime of the live VR broadcast of the game between the Philadelphia 76ers and the Phoenix Suns, the two women had a heartfelt conversation about female representation and how the rules around this can and should be rewritten.

 My idea was so big that I knew I needed extremely creative people to pull it off.
 The Broadcast.Monks managed to merge their innovative VR workflow with my wild imagination, not only building a groundbreaking experience but also celebrating women’s achievements along the way.

 The GOAT in creative craft.

 When it comes to creating unparalleled digital experiences, every shot counts.
 So, we designed and developed a one-of-a-kind halftime show.
 We were tasked to build the virtual set, which was available exclusively to all viewers who were watching the game live in Horizon Venues using their Meta Quest headsets.
-This custom-made set for the event was constructed inside Meta’s Horizon Worlds platform, with the avatars for both women crafted to capture their unique sense of self in the digital world.
+This custom-made set for the event took place inside Meta’s Horizon Worlds platform, with avatars for both women crafted to capture their unique sense of self in the digital world, and was built on Amazon Web Services (AWS) to deliver an engaging live experience.
 Traveling from the court to the stage, fans could tune into the halftime show to listen to Montgomery’s interview with Minor and see them shoot virtual hoops.

 Equality on and off the court, that’s game.